MaterializeInc/materialize/doc/user/content/get-started.md

   - /katacoda/
 ---

-This guide walks you through getting started with Materialize, from installing it to creating your first materialized view on top of streaming data.
+This guide walks you through getting started with Materialize, from enabling it to creating your first materialized view on top of streaming data.
 We'll cover:

-* Installing, running, and connecting to Materialize
+* Enabling and connecting to Materialize

 * Connecting to a streaming data source